pgomez-r/inception/guide/08_DOCKER_MARIADB.md

 - install mariadb + mariadb client in Dockerfile
 - replace the mysql consignment (you can split it directly in the Dockerfile, everything is very simple there)
 - replace the mariadb file (all this is one line, we change it directly in the Dockerfile)
-- copy the database configuration configuration from the outside
+- copy the database configuration from the outside
-- created for sql query
+- create sql query
 - upload the request body itself to this file
 - execute a database creation request
 - create a console for docker-compose
 - correctly transfer passwords and usernames through environment variables

-In general, everything is "simple", you can't figure it out without a hundred grams.
-Let's start by creating a container.

 Let's create a basic image of our container.
-In order not to generate unnecessary configs, we proceed as follows:

 `cd ~/project/srcs`

-`nano/mariadb/Dockerfile requirements`
+`vim /mariadb/Dockerfile`

 File Contents:

 ``
 FROM alpine:3.16

-RUN the apk update and add the apk file --without caching mariadb mariadb client
+RUN apk update and add the apk file --without caching mariadb mariadb client

 RUN mkdir /var/run/mysqld; \
     chmod 777 /var/run/mysqld; \